 PARKING TO UNLOAD: Staithes was not designed for cars, so parking is on the cliff tops.
 You can drive into the village to drop-off bags and supplies; there is a 40-minute parking allowance on the main street, 30 metres from Dunsley’s door.
 As you descend the hill, and just after the cobbles start, you’ll find the entrance to Chapel Yard on your left, opposite Greystones and just before the post office.
 This is a pedestrian street.
 Dunsley is 30 metres along, on the left.

-OUR PRIVATE PARKING: We have a parking platform for 2 cars (one for guests, the other is ours) on the lip of the bank, just before it drops to the harbour and village (red dot on map).
+OUR PRIVATE PARKING: We have a parking platform on the lip of the bank, just before it drops to the harbour and village (red dot on map).
 This is free for your use, details for access are provided on booking.
-This is a real luxury; there is virtually no private parking in Staithes, and we have worked long and hard to make this a reality.
-There is a short walk down the bank to Dunsley (approx 3 minutes).
+This is a real luxury; there is virtually no private parking in Staithes.
+It is a short walk down the bank to Dunsley (approx 3 minutes).

 Bank Top car park (council operated) is free of charge from 1 November to 1 March, payable other times.
 In 2015 the council park size was halved and a private carpark established on the top section; this charges £6 for the day and £5 overnight, so £11 for 24 hours, making the saving by using our private parking even greater.